Taiki-San/Rakshata/README.md

 The various formats documentation will be made available shortly.

+##Building

+Rakshata require a non-trivial amount of dependencies, which are included in the repository but packed in an archive.
+In order to build Rakshata, you need to decompress Frameworks/Frameworks.zip and in OS X/Libraries/include.zip.
+Please note that the content of Frameworks.zip need to be directly in Frameworks/ (and not in Frameworks/Frameworks/*.frameworks).

 ##Contributing

 You can chat with the dev team on IRC on freenode, #Rakshata